-Keep moving forward as a "culture of life creating company" that contributes to creating lifestyles with richness and colors in harmony with the planet through "customer-centric management leveraging employees' diverse strengths"
+Keep moving forward as a "lifestyle and culture creation company" that contributes to creating lifestyles with richness and colors in harmony with the planet through "customer-centric management leveraging employees' diverse strengths"

 This is our Group's Mission Statement.
 While we have conventionally articulated the statement, "Enriching and adding color to people's lives while caring for the planet," we have now further clarified its meaning.
-We have defined ourselves as a "culture of life creating company" and expressed our intention to continue existing and evolving as such.
+We have defined ourselves as a "lifestyle and culture creation company" and expressed our intention to continue existing and evolving as such.
 We aim to contribute to creating lifestyles with richness and colors in harmony with the planet through our current management policy of "customer-centric management leveraging employees' diverse strengths" as part of realizing our aspirations.